Skip to main content

 The read_kv operator transforms a byte stream into a event stream by parsing the bytes as Key-Value pairs.

 Incoming strings are first split into fields according to field_split.
 This can be a regular expression.
-For example, the input foo: bar, baz: 42 can be split into foo: bar and baz: 42 with the r",\s*" (a comma, followed by any amount of whitespace) as the field splitter.
+For example, the input foo: bar, baz: 42 can be split into foo: bar and baz: 42 with the regular expression r",\s*" (a comma, followed by any amount of whitespace) as the field splitter.
 Note that the matched separators are removed when splitting a string.

-Afterwards, the extracted fields are split into their key and value by <value_split>, which can again be a regular expression.
+Afterwards, the extracted fields are split into their key and value by value_split, which can again be a regular expression.
 In our example, r":\s*" could be used to split foo: bar into the key foo and its value bar, and similarly baz: 42 into baz and 42.
 The result would thus be {"foo": "bar", "baz": 42}.
 If the regex matches multiple substrings, only the first match is used.

 The supported regular expression syntax is RE2.
-In particular, this means that lookahead (?=...) and lookbehind (?<=...) are not supported by kv at the moment.
+In particular, this means that lookahead (?=...) and lookbehind (?<=...) are not supported by read_kv at the moment.
 However, if the regular expression has a capture group, it is assumed that only the content of the capture group shall be used as the separator.
 This means that unsupported regular expressions such as (?=foo)bar(?<=baz) can be effectively expressed as foo(bar)baz instead.

 Quoted Values